 The military: The emerging and controversial role of the military in "humanitarian interventions."
-Media, Donor, Country Governments.
+Media, Donor, Country, Governments.
 NGOs: Theoretical overview: what are they, why have they emerged, whose interests do they serve and why?
 Distinguishing between public service contractors, solidarity organizations, neutral organizations and impartial organizations.
 North-South issues.
 Funding arrangements and the broader issue of donors and their policies.
 UN System: Roles, responsibilities, and mandates.
 Roles of states and national sovereignty.
 Execution of programs & examples of UN-led humanitarian interventions: political rationale, funding levels, assignment for leadership and coordination.
 Regional Organizations.
 The aid chain and coordination.
+The expectations that accompany external aid.